resolve109/study-aws-sa/aws-study-guide.md

     - Messages with the same partition key are processed in the exact order they are received
   - Particularly important for financial transactions where order affects outcomes
   - Provides guaranteed ordering with high throughput for streaming data
+- **Near Real-Time Data Querying**:
+  - For handling high-rate data ingestion (up to 1 MB/s) with near real-time querying:
+    - Publish data to Amazon Kinesis Data Streams
+    - Use Kinesis Data Analytics to query the data in near real-time
+  - Ensures minimal data loss even when ingestion instances are rebooted
+  - More suitable for real-time analytics than Firehose with Redshift which introduces latency
+  - More durable than solutions using instance store or EBS volumes for temporary storage
+  - Provides scalable solution with built-in redundancy and fault tolerance

 ### Amazon OpenSearch Service (successor to Amazon Elasticsearch Service)
 - **Key Features**: